-The backend developer team at Detectify has been working with Go for some years now, and it’s the language chosen by us to power our microservices.
+The developer team at Detectify has been working with Go for some years now, and it’s the language chosen by us to power our microservices.
 We think Go is a fantastic language and it has proven to perform very well for our operations.
 It comes with a great tool-set, such as the tool we’ll touch on later on called pprof.

 However, even though Go performs very well, we noticed one of our microservices had a behavior very similar to that of a memory leak.

 In this post we will go step-by-step through our investigation of this problem, the thought process behind our decisions and the details needed to understand and fix the problem.

 We could see on our monitoring systems that memory usage for that microservice would slowly build up and never go down, until it reached a point where we suffered from OOM (Out of Memory) errors, or we needed to restart the service ourselves.